Why do a PhD?

 Will a PhD help my career?

 Will doing a PhD boost your career options?
 Absolutely, but with some caveats.
 If you want to work in academia, for example in research or as a professor, then doing a PhD is essential.
 Having a PhD can also help you to land jobs in industry, for example working as an analyst or as an actuary.
 When applying for these jobs, your PhD is both a demonstration of your prior experience in running a research project, and an example of your motivation and self-discipline.
-Our 2018 salary report found, however, that while the gender pay gap is closing for PhD positions, women still earn less than men, and for senior positions, there still exists a 'glass ceiling' for women, meaning they are less likely to be chosen for these roles.
+Our Salary Report found, however, that while the gender pay gap is closing for PhD positions, women still earn less than men, and for senior positions, there still exists a 'glass ceiling' for women, meaning they are less likely to be chosen for these roles.
 Yes, the direction of travel may be the right one, but we are clearly still travelling with the handbrake on.

-However, a PhD is not essential for every job.
+A PhD is also not essential for every job.
 If you know that you want to work in a field such as finance or accounting, then real-world job experience can be just as important when applying for jobs as academic qualifications.
 And there are some employers who will be put off by a candidate with a PhD who is applying for entry-level jobs, finding them to be overqualified.
 It's not a good idea to do a PhD just because you think it will help you generally to get a better job in the long run, as this may not be the case.
 The time you spend studying is time that could be spent accruing work experience.
-So before you make your decision really consider the specific role that you want or the field that you want to work in, and then see if a PhD would be helpful for that career path.
+So before you make your decision really consider the specific role that you want or the field in which you want to work, and then see if a PhD would be helpful for that career path.

 How can I fund a PhD?

 Some students are so keen to do a PhD that they wish to start even if they do not have any funding.
-However, this is not advisable.
-The amount of work which a PhD requires is immense (at least three years full time, often more) and agreeing to work this much for no payment is a recipe for disaster.
+This, however, is not advisable.
+The amount of work which a PhD requires is immense (at least three years full time, often more), and agreeing to work this much for no payment is a recipe for disaster.
 If you can't get funding now, it's better to wait and apply for more funding rather than risking starting your project unfunded.

 Is a PhD the right option for me?

-Another requirement for PhD students is a degree of self-confidence and assurance about their work and themselves.
+Another requirement for PhD students is a degree of self-confidence and assurance about both their work and themselves.
 Academia is a demanding environment and students often complain that supervisors give more negative than positive feedback.
 To be successful in a PhD, you'll need to be able to take criticism without becoming discouraged.
 It's also not uncommon for supervisors to be extremely demanding, so in order to preserve your life outside of work, you'll need to be an effective self-advocate.
-This is another area in which a few years of work experience can help to build up your confidence, which will make for a better PhD experience.
+This is another area in which a few years of work experience can help to build up your confidence, making you a better PhD candidate in the process.

 Is your PhD project right for you?